KoryrKoryr/Comix-project/README.md

     json-server --watch db.json

 5. Access the server at http://localhost:3000/manga
-6. Access the web app at: http://localhost:5500
+6. Access the web app at: http://localhost:5500 or: https://koryrkoryr.github.io/Comix-project/